Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Vibrational excitation

 \section{Vibrational excitation}

 Vibrational excitation represents a dominant inelastic channel for sub-20~eV electrons in condensed water, mediating the transfer of electronic energy into the molecular lattice.
 In amorphous ice, these processes encompass both \emph{intermolecular} and \emph{intramolecular} modes, each corresponding to distinct collective or molecular degrees of freedom.
 The intermolecular modes include four low-energy excitations associated with the hydrogen-bond network: two translational (phonon) modes, $v'_{\mathrm{T}}$ and $v''_{\mathrm{T}}$ at approximately 10 and 24~meV, and two librational modes, $v'_{\mathrm{L}}$ and $v''_{\mathrm{L}}$ centered near 61 and 92~meV.
 These excitations arise from hindered translations and rotations of water molecules within the disordered lattice, representing the quantized vibrations of the condensed network.
 The intramolecular modes comprise five higher-energy vibrations intrinsic to the $\mathrm{H_2O}$ molecule: the bending mode $v_2$ near 0.20~eV; the symmetric and asymmetric stretching modes $v_1$ and $v_3$ at 0.42--0.47~eV; the stretch–libration combination band $v_{1,3}+v_{\mathrm{L}}$ around 0.51~eV; and the overtone $2v_{1,3}$ near 0.83~eV.
 These nine channels were experimentally resolved by \citet{michaud2003cross} through high-resolution electron energy-loss spectra of amorphous ice at 14 K, modeled using a two-stream multiple-scattering formalism that distinguishes between isotropic and forward components of the scattering probability.
-The resulting integral cross-sections quantify how incident electrons deposit quantized energy into phonons and molecular vibrations, linking microscopic excitation probabilities to macroscopic energy dissipation in irradiated ice (see Fig.~\ref{fig:vib_cs}).
+The resulting integral cross-sections quantify how incident electrons deposit quantized energy into phonons and molecular vibrations, linking microscopic excitation probabilities to macroscopic energy dissipation in irradiated ice (see Figure~\ref{fig:vib_cs}).

 In their implementations within Geant4-IcyMoons, these vibrational channels are restricted to incident electron energies below 100~eV, above which the scattering probability for phonon and molecular vibrational modes becomes negligible compared to electronic excitation and ionization processes \citep{michaud2003cross}.